kendryte/k230_docs/en/01_software/pc/ISP_tuning/K230_ISP_Image_Tuning_Guide.md

 1. Set the damping ratio filter_len2 control motion frames;
 1. Use noise_level to distinguish foreground from background;
 1. Set thr_motion_slope, sad weight, preweight to calculate the motion area.

+Please note：if want to enable TNR, the ISP requires that the sensor/ISP Hblank should not be less than 180 pixel clocks (recommended to be set to 256 pixel clocks), and the Vblank should not be less than 60 sensor ET lines.

 ### 3.11 Demosaic